Migrate to Business Central Online from Business Central On-premises

-For example, you've run the assisted setup guide from a test company in a sandbox environment because you worry that a number of extensions might be problematic.
+For example, you've run the assisted setup guide from a test company in a sandbox environment because you worry that many extensions might be problematic.
 Once the data has been replicated to the sandbox environment, you can use the troubleshooting tools in the Business Central administration center, for example.

 This step starts when you choose the Run Data Upgrade Now action in the Cloud Migration Management page in Business Central online for the specific environment.

 Once you have chosen this action, both the Run Migration Now and the Run Data Upgrade Now action can no longer be used for this company in the environment.
-If the upgrade has failed, you must start over.
-You can start the cloud migration in another environment, or you can restore the current environment from a backup from a point in time before the data upgrade.
-Alternatively, delete all companies in the current environment and start the migration again.
+If the upgrade has failed, an automatic point-in-time restore is run to revert the tenant to the point before upgrade.
+You can then fix the errors and try the upgrade again.
+Alternatively, you can start the cloud migration in another environment, or you can restore the current environment from a backup from a point in time before the data upgrade.
+Or, delete all companies in the current environment and start the migration again.

 Companies and data

 The cloud migration capabilities are optimized to migrate data in batches of up to 10 companies.
 However, a Business Central on-premises or Dynamics NAV database often includes more companies.
 In some cases, the database contains several hundred companies.